 This course is designed to provide the student with a purposeful occupational experience in the welding and fabrication field.
 Each internship experience is individualized.
 A training plan is created for each student in conjunction with the training site to provide experience related to the skills and knowledge acquired in the program.
 One credit of Internship is equal to 80 total hours of on-the-job training (2 weeks).
-(Prerequisites: Completion of MATH 1015 or placement test into MATH 0098 and MATH 1016 and completion of WELD 1001, WELD 1002, WELD 1003, WELD 1004 and WELD 1005 with a letter grade of C or above.)
+(Prerequisites: Completion of WELD 1001, WELD 1002, WELD 1003, WELD 1004 and WELD 1005 with a letter grade of C or above).